hehew321/iDeepC/README.md

 * python iDeepC.py [-h] [--dataset DATASET] [--protein_name PROTEIN_NAME]

-* Enter the data set and protein name.
-The default is the CRIP dataset and ALKBH5 protein.
+  Enter the data set and protein name.
+The default value is the CRIP dataset and ALKBH5 protein, which will train iDeepC model for ALKBH5 in RBP-37 dataset.

-## Identify motifs
+## Identify motifs by iDeepC

-* Set draw_motifs to True in the test function，You can get the .eps file of visual motifs.
+* Set draw_motifs to True in the test function，you can get the .eps file of detected motifs by iDeepC.

-* The default saved file address is source directory('./'+protein_name+'.eps').
+* The default saved file directory is source directory('./'+protein_name+'.eps').